Priestytheplushie/Corrupted-Shadows/docs/README.md

 # Home

+## NOTE:
+This documentation is currently outdated.
+Please check again soon for the updated documentation!

 ## Welcome to the Corrupted Codex

 This is your guide to **Corrupted Shadows**, where you explore and fight to save a world plagued by corruption.
 As you journey through the land, you will uncover long-lost secrets and face the growing darkness spreading across the world.